sta210-sp20/website/content/policies.md

 - know methods for analyzing multivariate datasets and understand how these methods are applied in research
 - know how to check whether proposed statistical models are appropriate for given data
-- develop a proficiency in addressing complex research questions using statistical evidence
+- develop proficiency in addressing complex research questions using statistical evidence
+- develop proficiency in computing tools used to conduct reproducible statistical analyses, specifically R and Git
 - understand the process of data-based research by working on an independent research project

 ### Activities & Assessments